JosephEoff/josepheoff.github.io/_posts/2023-07-25-blackforest-sewingmachines.md

 With the information on the NeedleBar page about the L.O.
 Dietrich Vesta logos, you can date this machine to approximately mid 1920s to about 1932.

 I got to ask the owner of the hotel about this particular machine.
 The hotel owner is from the Netherlands.
 Her grandmother bought the machine in the Netherlands sometime in the 1930s.
-The hotel owner inherited it from her grandmother and bought it with her when she and her husband took over the Haus Sonneck hotel sixteen years go.
+The hotel owner inherited it from her grandmother and brought it with her when she and her husband took over the Haus Sonneck hotel sixteen years go.
 The machine was manufactured in Altenburg, Germany.
 It was sold in the Netherlands, stayed there for at least 75 years, then returned to Germany to spend the last sixteen years decorating a hotel in the Black Forest.

 If you look closely at the user's guide there, you will see that it is in Dutch, not German.